-But too much of the fat-like substance can build up in your arteries.
-It can block your blood flow, raise the likelihood of dangerous blood clots, and put you at greater risk for heart attack and stroke.
+But too much of the fatlike substance can build up in your arteries.
+It can block your blood flow, make you more likely to get dangerous blood clots, and put you at greater risk for heart attack and stroke.

 Yes, there are medications that can help you bring your levels to a healthier range.
 But even if your doctor prescribes one for you, you still need to make some adjustments in your everyday life to get your cholesterol under control.

 The first thing you need to do to improve your health is to change what you put into your body.
 You can lower your cholesterol by swapping out certain foods for healthier choices.

 Start by loading your plate with plant-based foods like fruits, vegetables, whole grains, and beans.
 Not only are they low in cholesterol, they’re high in fiber.
 That’ll keep things moving through your digestive tract.
 Fish, nuts, low-fat dairy, and lean poultry are good choices, too.